notqmail/notqmail.org/Comparisons.md

 # notqmail and netqmail

 n**e**tqmail was a community effort.
 It has not been maintained for over a decade, and no public revision control repository was ever available.
 Quite conservative, it was not an attempt to generate new development, only to collate a few small and universally applicable patches already in circulation. n**o**tqmail is a fork of the final release of n**e**tqmail.
+We’re conservative in our own way, too — at least to begin with — but our [[Goals and Non-Goals]] are rather different.

 # notqmail and s/qmail